Graham Prodive Watches

 Graham Prodive: Pricing and Wrist

 Graham Prodive Collection timepieces wear massive on the wrist, but they are not as big as expected.
 The actual size of the watch doesn’t match its dimensions when measured with a caliper.
 Graham Prodive wears a 48 mm wide watch on the wrist.
 Though this timepiece is a weighty stainless steel piece, it wears comfortably when worn for a few days without being taken off the wrist.
-The price of Graham Prodive Collection may seem a bit high, but this timepiece is very robust and well finished.
+The price of the Graham Prodive Collection may seem a bit high, but this timepiece is very robust and well finished.
 It is a watch that you can wear throughout the summer during your trips to beaches.
 Its sticker price is around USD 13,400.

 High pressure, strange creatures, sea caverns, darkness, and the abyss are some of the words often used for describing unknown deep underwater.
 With the launch of the Graham Prodive Collection, George Graham wanted to make these words a reality.
 He created a luxury timepiece to watch addicts and professional adventurers.
 The clock is equipped with a patented reset feature that allows it to transcend human limits.
 Each of Graham Prodive Collection’s timepiece is tested to go beyond 2000 feet and resist water.
 The watchmaker used advanced manufacturing processes to develop a stylish and perfect diving instrument.
 Odorless, colorless, and transparent water cover is essential for the survival of aquatic life.
 Graham is dedicated to designing watches concerning unknown territories and nature.
-Graham Prodive timepieces are equipped with isothermal diving rubber gloves and suit to make your diving experience a sequence of successful and smooth operations.
+Graham Prodive timepieces are equipped with isothermal diving rubber gloves and suits to make your diving experience a sequence of successful and smooth operations.

 George Graham developed this timepiece to give light and life to the world of deep water.
 The patented system of this timepiece is undoubtedly the best, and it can activate the chronograph without fail.
 The trigger of this timepiece is located on the left side of the case, and it is the only control pusher of the chronograph reset, stop, or start.
 Any diver can easily activate this timepiece with thick neoprene gloves.

 Graham Prodive Collection watches come with a unidirectional rotating bezel that is adorned with a unique pattern to ensure a better grip.
 It also features a 120-position notched wheel and a rubber strap with a diver’s extension that is part of the diver’s suit.
 Whether it is a river, ocean, lake, or sea, Graham Prodive Collection watches can adapt to any lighting or diving changes.
 The deeper a diver gets, the darker and lighter it becomes.
 However, a black and dark blue zone that spreads around the timepiece will prevent a diver from diving into troubled water.
 Graham Prodive Collection watches feature two colors of luminescent indications that are visible in great depths.
 The clock is readable even in murky conditions.
 It comes equipped with an automatic helium valve and a rubber crown that notifies the diver when the top gets locked.
 That ensures safe diving quests.
-In short, these timepieces are fully readable regardless of its temperature, water, and pressure-resistant abilities.
+In short, these timepieces are fully readable regardless of their temperature, water, and pressure-resistant abilities.